-“I’m currently 30 living in Lansing, MI.
-I work at an insurance company and am a computer support technician responsible for installation/maintenance/deployment of software as well as internal moves.
+“I’m currently 33 living in Lansing, MI.
+I work at a local insurance company and am a Quality Analyst.
+A few of my job duties include interpreting business requirements, creating and updating manual test cases, and writing various test plans for internal software applications.
 I went to college with my service dog Noble from 2006 – 2011 and received my degree in Information Systems from Grand Valley State University.
-Here is where I met my wife & we got married last year and have been married for about a year & a half now.
-Some of my hobbies include video games, watching & playing sports (I’m in a bowling league in fall & softball league in spring/summer), messing around and building computers, skiing (water and downhill snow skiing), etc. Now that I’m married my wife really helps to make sure I never doze off without my ventilator, however when she’s not around I have a service dog who responds to my pulse oximeter alarm (this is how I achieved independence for college & lived on campus).
+Here is where I met my wife (Megan) & we got married in 2015.
+Our daughter Clare was born in 2017.
+My life now involves chasing around after a 2.5 year old girl.
+On the off chance I do get free time a few of my hobbies include video games, watching & playing sports as well as riding my motorcycle.
+I also participate in a bowling league in fall & softball league in spring/summer.
+My service dog has since passed, however my wife really helps to make sure I never doze off without my ventilator.
 I also remind myself to take walks frequently throughout the day if I don’t feel well, as then tend to help me feel better.
 My advice for those with CCHS is to not let this limit you from doing anything you want to accomplish.
 While you may have to work harder to get what you want, all good things worth having require work, so don’t let anyone tell you that you can’t do something.”

 “Hi there I am Arianna.
 I live in a little countryside town near Venice, Italy.
 I am 25 years old, and was diagnosed with CCHS within the first days of life.
 My mutation is 20/25 and I sleep with a diaphragmatic pacemaker.
 I works as a secretary and adores watching Grey’s Anatomy.
 In my free time I love bathing in the swimming pool and reading books, expecially detective and love stories; among my favourite writers are Agatha Christie and Jamie Mcguire.
 I says that CCHS isn’t a curse at all, just a “strange” experience which lets me travel and meet other people.”

 “Hi, I am Sarah and although I have CCHS, it is not who I am.
 I graduated from the University of California, San Diego in 2014 with a BA in Art History and Criticism.
-I am now in graduate school at the University of Pittsburgh studying Information and Library Science, Archival Studies.
-My dream job would be an archivist with the Smithsonian.
-Although I grew up in California, I love living on my own in Pittsburgh.
+I have a Masters in Information and Library Science, Archival Studies from University of Pittsburgh.
+I work as an Archivist in Pittsburgh.
+Although I grew up in California, I love living on my own in Pittsburgh – there are lots of fun things to do here and the restaurants are great.
 I also love to travel, read, play the piano, sing, and ride horses.
+I volunteer at a therapuetic horse barn for kids with disabilities.
 I have a wacky sense of humor that not everyone always gets.
 My family call me “Sarahpedia” – because I can remember most anything I read.”